MolimoWang/EventManagementSystem/03-design/usecases/docs/20-view_events_history.md

 ## Basic Course of Events

 ### Course of Events
-- The admin performs the display use case (01-view_all_events.png).
+- 1.The administrator performs the display use case (01-main_page_administrator.png).
-- The admin selects "Events History" from the display.
+- 2.The administrator selects "Events History" from the display.
-- The system will display all event, including:
+- 3.The system will display all related events **(02-view_events_history.png)**, including:
     1. Event Name
     2. Event Date
     3. Venue Name
     4. The number of Reservation
-    5. Delete (The admin can delete this event)
+    5. Delete (The administrator can delete this event)
-- The system updates the display to show events history(01-view_all_events.png)

 ### Sequence Diagram